Pet Bereavement Counselling

 As a bereaved pet owner, who is trying to deal with the loss of your pet, you may then have to deal with intense feelings of guilt at what you have done, anger perhaps at yourself, and or the vet at having had your animal ‘put to sleep’, and just complete distress at the whole situation.

-Added to that, you then have to deal with the practicalities of your pet’s death with making decisions regarding burial or cremation, what casket to chose, how you are going to pay the crematorium, as well as having to get rid of any medications you have at home that you now no longer need – which all remind you of the beloved pet that you no longer have around you.
+Added to that, you then have to deal with the practicalities of your pet’s death with making decisions regarding burial or cremation, which casket to chose, how you are going to pay the crematorium, as well as having to get rid of any medications you have at home that you now no longer need – which all remind you of the beloved pet that you no longer have around you.

 All of this can be made even worse if the people around you just don’t get’ how upset you may be feeling – and keep feeling.

-Pet Bereavement support and counselling
+Pet Bereavement support

 It may be that the healing you need, either with family or friends, or on your own, is to cry and cry and cry – if that is the case, don’t underestimate the importance and healing value of crying – and crying, and crying.
 However, you may feel the need to talk or just ‘be’ with someone you don’t know – either face to face, on the phone, or chatting online.
 Everyone is different, and we all need different types of support as we go through our lives.

 If you feel that you need support from other people, please see my Help page for their contact details, as I have included some information about obtaining outside help.
 I have included there some additional information about myself – if you would like to see if I can be of any help during your grieving.
+I offer counselling – face to face, telephone, or online – by email, instant messaging or by webcam.

 * the term ‘companion animal’ is increasingly used instead of ‘pet’, but for reference please see the Society for Companion Animal Studies